NCAR/music-box/README.md

 music_box -e Chapman
 ```

-Output can be saved to a file in CSV file when no --output-format is passed
+Output can be saved to a file in csv file when no --output-format is passed

 ```
 music_box -e Chapman -o output.csv
 ```

-Output can be saved to a file as CSV file when --output-format csv is passed
+Output can be saved to a file as csv file when --output-format csv is passed

 ```
 music_box --output-format csv -e Chapman -o output.csv